 The doctoral dissertation should present, in a self-contained manner, the results of research which makes a new and original contribution to knowledge in mathematics or, for students specializing in mathematics education, in mathematics education.
 The results should have the quality of work publishable in peer-reviewed journals.
+A thesis template can be found here.

 The student must take a final oral exam defending the dissertation.
 The advisory committee acts as the exam committee.
 As the date for the exam approaches, the student should periodically provide drafts of the dissertation to the committee.
 The student must provide a final draft of the dissertation to members of the advisory committee at least three weeks before the dissertation defense.